 Check out downtown first-Main Street is definitely the main focus for great shopping.

 Start the Holidays at Christmas in Blowing Rock for ornaments, gifts and mountain mementoes.
 Decor as distinctive as Blowing Rock itself can be found at Brass Exchange, Cabin Fever (everything lodge and cabin-style), and NEACO (specializing in "hip home decor").
-Serves You Right serves up kitchen, bar, dining and patio accessories.
 Sunset Tee's and Hattery is a must for Blowing Rock souvenir wear and a great selection of hiking and fishing hats.

 The Last Straw and Poppy's By Design offer silk floral arrangements, home and garden decor and accents aplenty.
 Cross Trade offers women's accessories, decor items, and gifts with a Brazilian import niche.
 De Provence et D'Aillers is the complete French shopping spot.
 Pandora's Mailbox features jewelry, cards, and more.
 The Silk Road hand selects one-of-a-kind crafts from less traveled areas of China.